jitsi/handbook/docs/devops-guide/secure-domain.md

 _Note that `guest.jitsi-meet.example.com` is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration._

 :::note
-Make sure you enable desired modules to the guest virtual host like `turncredentials` (if you use STUN/TURN together with secure domain) and/or `conference_duration` etc., by adding the `modules_enabled` option.
+Make sure to enable the desired modules for the guest virtual host like `turncredentials` (if you use STUN/TURN together with secure domain) and/or `conference_duration` etc., by adding the `modules_enabled` option.

 ```
 VirtualHost "guest.jitsi-meet.example.com"